dujanhung/evtsbx-api-doc/lua/MultiBlock/Modify.md

 paint this block.

 >[!IMPORTANT]
->this block should be paintable. otherwise, it would fire an error. look up <a href="https://github.com/dujanhung/evtsbx-api-doc/blob/main/enum/block_type.md">this enum</a> .
+>this block should be paintable (eg. `es.MultiBlock.IsPaintable` returns `True` ) . otherwise, it would fire an error. look up <a href="https://github.com/dujanhung/evtsbx-api-doc/blob/main/enum/block_type.md">this enum</a> .